Complexity Classification in Infinite-Domain Constraint Satisfaction: Classification

+Now suppose that $\End(\bB)$ is the monoid generated by $\sw$.
+If $H_2$ is primitive positive definable in $\bB$, then we have a primitive positive interpretation of $(\{0,1\};\OIT)$ in $\bB$ by Proposition~\ref{prop:h2}.
+Otherwise we are done by Proposition~\ref{prop:sw}, since the functions that appear in Proposition~\ref{prop:sw} are a subset of the function that appear in Proposition~\ref{prop:higherArity} and that we have treated above.

+Next consider the case where $\End(\bB)$ is the monoid generated by $-$.
+If the relation $H_1'$ is primitively positively definable in $\bB$, then $(\{0,1\};\NAE)$ has a primitive positive interpretation in $\bB$ by Proposition~\ref{prop:h1prime}.
+Otherwise we are done by Proposition~\ref{prop:minus}.

+If $\End(\bB)$ is the monoid generated by $\{\sw,-\}$ and $H_2'$ is primitive positive definable in $\bB$, then we have a primitive positive interpretation of $(\{0,1\};\NAE)$ in $\bB$ by Proposition~\ref{prop:h2}.
+Otherwise we are done by Proposition~\ref{prop:minus-sw}. \end{proof}

-\begin{proposition} The 17 operations listed in Theorem~\ref{thm:minimalTractableClones} correspond to 17 distinct clones, each containing a polymorphism of $\bB$ which is cyclic modulo an automorphism of $(\mV;E)$. \end{proposition} \begin{proof} Observe that all of the 17 operations listed in Theorem~\ref{thm:minimalTractableClones} are canonical as functions over $(\mV;E)$.
+\begin{proposition} The 17 operations listed in Theorem~\ref{thm:minimalTractableClones} generate 17 distinct clones, each containing an operation which is cyclic modulo a unary operation. \end{proposition} \begin{proof} Observe that all of the 17 operations listed in Theorem~\ref{thm:minimalTractableClones} are canonical as functions over $(\mV;E)$.
 Let $g$ be one of them.
 By Lemma~\ref{lem:type-algebra} there is a homomorphism $\mu$ from $(\mV;g)^2$ to an algebra ${\bf A} = (\{=,E,N\},f)$ (where $=$, $E$, and $N$ are the image of $\mu$ for the pairs $(x,y) \in \mV^2$ such that $x=y$, $E(x,y)$, or $N(x,y)$, respectively).

-In case~(\ref{mt:const}), case~(\ref{mt:Nfanatic}), and its dual, the algebra ${\bf A}$ is not idempotent.
+In case~(\ref{mt:const}), case~(\ref{mt:Efanatic}), and its dual, the algebra ${\bf A}$ is not idempotent.
 In case~(\ref{mt:const}), when $g$ is constant, then $g$ is in particular a cyclic polymorphism.
-In case~$(\ref{mt:Nfanatic})$, the image of $g$ induces an infinite clique in $(\mV;E)$.
+In case~$(\ref{mt:Efanatic})$, the image of $g$ induces an infinite clique in $(\mV;E)$.
 As in the proof of Corollary~\ref{thm:mc} we see that $\bB$ is preserved by all permutations of its domain.
 Also note that $\bf A$ has a congruence with the congruence classes $\{=\}$ and $\{E,N\}$ (see Proposition~\ref{prop:all-inj}), and in the corresponding quotient algebra $g$ denotes $\max$ with respect to the order $\{=\} < \{E,N\}$.
-It is then easy to see that $f\colon (x,y,u,v) \mapsto g(g(g(x,y),u),v)$ is a cyclic operation modulo an automorphism of $(\mV;E)$.
-The dual proof works for the dual of case~$(\ref{mt:Nfanatic})$.
+It is then easy to see that $f\colon (x,y,u,v) \mapsto g(g(g(x,y),u),v)$ is a cyclic operation modulo an endomorphism of $(\mV;E)$.
+The dual proof works for the dual of case~$(\ref{mt:Efanatic})$.